Papagoat/gulp-bootstrap4-sass/README.md

-# A basic bootstrap sass boilerplate with gulp.js

-This is a basic bootstrap sass boilerplate to get you started on any project.
+# A basic bootstrap 4 sass boilerplate to get you started on any project.
 It uses [gulp.js](https://gulpjs.com/) as a task runner.

 ## Installation